One Community

 Michelle is a qualified Property Valuer and Project Manager with 30 years+ in the field.
 Her career has spanned various industries, local and state government including Department of Education, the private sector and the not-for-profit sector including the Catholic Archdiocese of Melbourne.
 As a past student of Santa Maria Michelle is eager to ‘give back’ to the school that encouraged and gave her the confidence to develop her career.
 Michelle has an adult son, her two sisters attended Santa and her niece is a current student.

-Dr Liz Dowling, Board Director
+Dr Elizabeth Dowling, Board Director

 Doctor of Education, Australian Catholic University; Master of Religious Education, Australian Catholic University; Master of Educational Leadership, Australian Catholic University; Bachelor of Education, Australian Catholic University; Diploma of Teaching, Institute of Catholic Education.